in ,

 Image of Virgin Mary

-Built by recollect fathers in the 15th century, Saint Joseph Cathedral showcases a multitude of artistic and tasteful crafts.
-The windows with stained glass, Byzantine altar, religious paintings, and antique icons mesmerize the visitors.
-Every year the residents of Romblon and nearby islands celebrate the traditional fiesta.
+Built by the Recollect Fathers in the 15th century, Saint Joseph Cathedral features numerous artistic and tasteful details.
+The stained-glass windows, the Byzantine altar, religious paintings, and antique icons mesmerize visitors.
+Every year, the residents of Romblon and nearby islands celebrate the traditional fiesta.
 This is to honor the patron saint of Romblon, St. Nino.
-The cathedral still uses the exponentially old bell made of copper, which was part of the construction in 1640-1726.
+The cathedral still uses an ancient copper bell, part of the construction from 1640-1726.

 Saint Joseph Cathedral in Romblon